EdwinBolt/open-work-item-extension/README.md

-This chromium extension can be used for quick access to work items devops/Jira/Similar boards that use the workitem ID in the URL.
+This chromium extension can be used for quick access to work items in Azure DevOps/Jira/Similar boards that use the workitem ID in the URL.

 # How to use
 - Click the icon of the extension in your extension bar